Bankhead22/tic-tac-toe-client/README.md

-## Unsolved Problems/Future Features
-### Future Features
+## Future Features
- * As a user, I want to track how many games I played.
+* As a user, I want to track and view how many games I have played.
+* As a user I want to vew past games played and past scores.
 * As a user, I want to change my password.
- * As a user, I want to check how many games I have played.
+* Store score board information to the server.
 * Add an AI to be able to play against the user.
+* Add easy and hard mode to the AI.
 * Add better styling to game board and player markers.

 <p align="right">(<a href="#top">back to top</a>)</p>